Links for Palaeobotanists

 !
 Lorna Ash & Heather Kroening, Department of Biological Sciences, University of Alberta: Instructional Multimedia, Multimedia Topics, Botany.
 Go to: Equisetum life cycle, Fern Life Cycle, Hydrasperman Reproduction, Life Cycle of an Angiosperm.
 See also here.
 Online and downloadable flash 4 movies.
 Excellent!

 !
 Lorna Ash & Brett Poulin, Department of Biological Sciences, University of Alberta: Instructional Multimedia, Multimedia Topics, Introductory Biology.
-Go to: The Carbon Cycle, Mitosis and Meiosis, Comparing Prokaryotic and Eukaryotic cells The Nitrogen Cycle, Plant cell mix and match.
+Go to: The Carbon Cycle, The Nitrogen Cycle.
 Online and downloadable flash movies.
 Excellent!

 Awesome Library: Earth Sciences.
 Awesome Library organizes the Web with 19,000 carefully reviewed resources.
 See also: Botany.